Particle-level transformers for 95 GeV Higgs boson searches at future $e^+e^-$ Higgs factories: Application of Transformer Networks

 \subsection{Comparative Discussion}

-To assess the coverage of the N2HDM-F parameter space at the 240 GeV CEPC with and without machine learning, Fig.~\ref{combined} shows the surviving samples in the $\tan\beta$ versus $\alpha_1$ plane.
-The color scale indicates the measurement precision in the $\tau\tau$ channel without ML (upper left), with MIParT (upper right), in the $bb$ channel without ML (lower left), and with MIParT (lower right), assuming an integrated luminosity of $L = 20\abm$ at the CEPC.
-Gray points represent samples that can not be covered at the $5\sigma$ signal significance level in the corresponding scenario.
+To assess the coverage of the N2HDM-F parameter space at the 240 GeV CEPC by the cut-based and the ML-based analysis, Fig.~\ref{combined} shows the surviving samples in the $\tan\beta$ versus $\alpha_1$ plane.
+The color scale indicates the signal strength measurement precision in the $\tau^+\tau^-$ channel without ML (upper left), with MIParT (upper right), in the $b\bar{b}$ channel without ML (lower left), and with MIParT (lower right), assuming an integrated luminosity of $L = 20\abm$ at the CEPC.
+Gray points represent samples that cannot be covered at the $5\sigma$ signal significance level in the corresponding scenario.
 The signal significance is computed using the Poisson formula~\cite{Cowan:2010js}

 where $S$ and $B$ denote the expected numbers of signal and background events, respectively.